xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 character does not fit a transition map of the current state and the state machine exits.
 Upon such a 'drop-out', some consequences are derived  based on the passed operations and the current state.
-The steps in the run through a state machine are depicted in figure 1.
+The steps in the run through a state machine are depicted in figure 2.

                     .----------<---------------.
                     |                          |
-          Begin -------> Operations -----> Transitions -----> Drop-Out
+          Begin -------> Operations -----> Transition -----> Drop-Out

-              Figure 1: The run through a state machine.
+              Figure 2: The run through a state machine.

+Along the transitions of a state machine many different operations may occur which do not necessarily share the same subject.
+Some operations determine the last accepted pattern, the input position to be restored upon acceptance, the line and column numbers, the checksum value of a lexeme, or the sum of grapheme widths of the lexeme's characters, and so on.

+DEFINITION: Investigated Behavior

+   Let the term 'investigated behavior' represent a set of operations and the registers on which they operate together with their nominal behavior.

-Each phenomenon can be associated with a set of registers by which it is determined.
-The line and column numbers are determined by the current line and column number and the previous line and current number, for example.
-The sets of registers which are associated with an investigated procedure, is called SCR.
+For example, line number counting as an investigated behavior is concerned of the line number register and any operation that modifies its content.
+The nominal behavior is that the line number register should be increased upon newline and remain the same upon the occurrence of any other character.
+Let the sets of registers which are associated with an investigated behavior be called SCR.

 DEFINITION: SCR -- Set of Concerned Registers

     The term 'set of concerned registers' SCR shall stand for the set of all registers which are relevant to the investigated behavior.

+As a consequence of transitions, a state machine changes the content of registers.
+However, not all registers of an SCR are necessarily relevant for all states.
+Let the set of required registers be defined as

+DEFINITION: RR(i) -- Set of Required Registers

+    'RR(i)' defines the registers which are required in state 'i'.
+The registers must be sufficient

+      (i)  to implement the investigated behavior upon drop-out and (ii) to develop the SCR settings of all successor states.

-The setting of registers of an SCR evolves along state transitions.
-Not all registers may be necessary in all states.
-For example, if the lexeme length is not required in a terminal, then no state on the path to the terminal is required to contribute to the development of that register.
-Let the state specific set of registers SCR(i) be defined.
+For example, if the lexeme length is not required in a terminal, then no state on the path to the terminal is required to contribute to the development of that register--except that another successor state requires it.

+Let setting of concerned registers be defined as follows.
-DEFINITION: SCR(i) -- The state specific set of concerned registers.

-    The set of registers SCR(i) in state 'i' allows to determine the operations which are relevant to successor states of state 'i'.
+DEFINITION: SCR(i) -- Setting of SCR registers in state 'i'.

-    Any write operation in state(i) on a register of SCR(i) is subject to consideration.

-As a direct consequence, the 'SCR(i)' for each state can be determined by *back-propagation* of needs.
-A state or a terminal which requires a specific register tags all of its predecessor states with this requirement.
-That is, if a state 'k' requires a register 'x' than 'x is element of SCR(i)' for all 'i' in the set of states that lead to 'k'.

-As a consequence of transitions, a state machine changes the content of registers of the SCR.
+    The term 'SCR(i)' represents the settings of all SCR registers after a state 'i' is entered and before it transits further.

+    Only those values of the SCR must be present in 'SCR(i)' which are element of 'RR(i)'.

 An elementary unit that modifies the content of a register is called an 'operation', as defined here:

 DEFINITION: op(i) -- Operation

     A modification to a one or more register of the SCR upon entry into a state 'i' is called an operation 'op(i)'.

-With 'x' as the setting of the SCR before entry into a state 'i', the setting of the SCR in state 'i' becomes
+With 'SCR(before)' as the setting of the SCR before entry into a state 'i' and 'SCR(i)' as the setting of the SCR in state the operation 'op(i)' describes the change in SCR as in the following equation

-                         SCR(i) = op(i)(x)
+                         SCR(i) = op(i)(SCR(before))

-That is, 'op(i)' is a function or a procedure that is applied on the set of registers of concern.
-All investigated behavior along the state machine concentrates on operations on the SCR.
+With the definition of the RR(i) the set of considered operations can be defined.
+Given a state 'i', then any operation which directly or indirectly influences the modification of a register in 'RR(i)' is subject to consideration of the investigated behavior.

+The 'RR(i)' for each state can be determined by *back-propagation* of needs.
+A state or a terminal which requires a specific register tags all of its predecessor states with this requirement.
+That is, if a state 'k' requires a register 'x', then 'x is element of 'RR(i)' for every state 'i' that lies on the path to 'k'.

 -------------------------------------------------------------------------------